 Notes on ingredients and substitutions for this gluten-free apple cake:

 - Gluten-free Flour: As always, I only recommend baking with a good quality all-purpose gluten-free flour blend.
 All flour blends are not created equal!
 I recommend avoiding flour blends that contain any bean flours or that are primarily rice flour, as you’ll get a more gritty result.
-This recipe, like pretty much all of my recipes, has been tested with successful results with gfJules gluten-free flour (also on Amazon here), King Arthur Measure for Measure Flour, and Gluten Free Mama’s Almond Flour Blend and I recommend any of those.
+This recipe, like pretty much all of my recipes, has been tested with successful results with gfJules gluten-free flour (also on Amazon here), King Arthur Measure for Measure Flour, Authentic Foods Multi-Blend, and Gluten Free Mama’s Almond Flour Blend and I recommend any of those.
 Two other flour blends that I’ve been testing some (but not this recipe yet) with good results are Cup4Cup and Pamela’s.

 - Xanthan Gum: If the gluten-free flour blend you use already has xanthan gum or guar gum in it, then omit the xanthan gum called for in this recipe.